cssobj/cssobj/README.md

 const obj = require('./index.css.js')

-// create new <style> tag into html head, with rules in obj. const result = cssobj(obj, {local: true})
+// create new <style> tag into html head, with rules in obj.
+// local: true will put class names into local space const result = cssobj(obj, {local: true})

 // update some rule